 In this conversation Rajagopalan shared how P.F Chang’s approached their tech priorities during the pandemic, how tech integrations can impact customer experience and retention, and what other restaurant brands should consider as they plan their tech roadmaps for 2021.

 P.F.
-Chang’s Approach to Tech Transformation, Before, During, and After the Pandemic
+Chang’s Approach to Digital Transformation, Before, During, and After the Pandemic

 For P.F.
 Chang’s, the path to evolving their current tech stack started before the pandemic.
 Rajagopalan said that they’ve “adjusted some things because of COVID.”
 P.F.
 Chang’s was already doing off-premise dining, but they upgraded curbside pick-up and delivery functionality, and added contactless payment and menus.